How can excepted group life assurance schemes help you?

 Generally, life assurance benefits (usually lump sums based on a multiple of salary which are paid when an individual dies in service) are provided through an employer’s occupational pension scheme or through a separate group life assurance scheme (both of which can be a registered pension schemes (RPS) for tax purposes).

 Any death benefits provided under an RPS will count towards an individual’s LTA, and any lump sum death benefits paid in excess of the LTA will be subject to a 55% tax charge.

 The recent reduction in the lifetime allowance means that a higher number of individuals could face a lifetime allowance charge if death benefits are paid under an RPS.

-Additionally an individual’s LTA protection can be lost though the payment of premiums to, an RPS.
+Additionally, an individual’s LTA protection can be lost through the payment of premiums to, an RPS.
 There is no such issue with life cover provided under an EGLAS.